 The largest interconnected ski area in Austria has made it to number 14 of Snowplaza’s list of the best ski resorts and deservedly so.
 The ski resort is great for mixed ability or family skiing, with some beautiful easy to medium difficulty red slopes and countless ski huts scattered about.
 Kids facilities are excellent in Wilder Kaiser-Brixental, snowboarders are catered for and there are plenty of modern snow cannons to ensure skiing until late in the season.

 With 280 kilometres of prepared pistes, 90 modern lifts and 81 family-run huts covering nine ski resorts, as well as three floodlit toboggan runs you are spoilt for choice at the Wilder Kaiser.
 SkiWelt is easily reachable from Salzburg, Innsbruck or Munich airport.

-One of our all-time favourites and next on the list in spot 15 is the winter sports paradise of Schladming-Dachstein which is located between the imposing south faces of the Dachstein Glacier and the Schladminger Tauern Mountains.
+One of our all-time favourites and a fixture of our annual solo ski holidays programme is next on the list in spot 15: The winter sports paradise of Schladming-Dachstein is located between the imposing south faces of the Dachstein Glacier and the Schladminger Tauern Mountains.